When London Became An Island

 This section of the website will look at the voyage of HMS Saracen, a survey vessel which sailed from Britain in early 1854.
 Everything the ship did would be linked to the expansion of free trade in areas of the world where many of the governments were resistant to the concept.
 But at the end of the day they would be no more successful in keeping their markets closed than the Paradise Row residents were in keeping their gardens and views.

-This section will be published gradually.
-It is in much the same format as the rest of the site.
-Click below to read the chapters which have been uploaded so far or click on the blue button at the bottom to return to the Home Page.
+The Soochong, Shoguns and the Saracen’s surveys section is in much the same format as the rest of the site and will be expanded gradually.
+Click below to read the chapters which have been uploaded so far or click here to return to the Home Page.

 Click here to return to the Home page